mirayatech/tic-tac-emoji/README.md

 - Whether it's a win, loss, or a draw, a modal displaying the result appears once the game is over.
 You'll then see two buttons:
   - 'Replay' button to play again.
   - 'Home' button to return to the main menu.
+- If you close the browser or leave the page and come back, you'll resume the game from where you left off.

 ## 2️⃣ Multiplayer (coming soon)